osrf/rmf_demos/README.md

 firefox localhost:5000
 ```

-Alternatively, a launch file is configured to achieve the same result.

 To submit a delivery task, select `Delivery` from the `Select a request type` dropdown list.
 Next, select `coke` from the `Select delivery task` list.
 Choose an desired start time for task and click submit.

 ![](docs/media/delivery_request.gif)